cqfn/0capa/README.md

 **TOM** (stands for Theoretically Objective Measurements of Software Development Projects) is a set of services that are in charge of helping developers or teams in the process of identifying anomilies within their software development process, and providing a list of preventive or corrective actions (aka **CAPAS**) that positively impact the process. and in this way to improve the quality of the final product and its development process.

-In order to get help from TOM, it is as simple as adding our bot([@0capa](https://github.com/0capa)) to the list of collaborators in your repository, and with this our bot will automatically take care of obtaining different metrics from your repository, in order to suggest actions to take into account to that in your future updates the identified anomalies are not repeated.
+In order to get help from TOM, it is as simple as adding our bot([@0capa](https://github.com/0capa) or [@0capa-beta](https://github.com/0capa-beta)) to the list of collaborators in your repository, and with this our bot will automatically take care of obtaining different metrics from your repository, in order to suggest actions to take into account to that in your future updates the identified anomalies are not repeated.